andrey-git/home-assistant-custom-ui/README.md

 *   Prevent template from being applied twice.
 Fixes #110
 *   Use new system to display version info.
 *   Fix customui config panel.
 Fixes #122
+*   Prevent more-info from comming up when touching slider or lock.

 [Full Changelog](CHANGELOG.md)